enasequence/read_docs/retrieval/programmatic-access/advanced-search.rst

 .. note:: Why are we not looking for samples using 'Bos Taurus' as the **scientific_name**?

-   A common misunderstanding of how INSDC use taxonomy to label samples is the belief that samples originating from a *microbiome within a species* should be labelled with the host taxonomy.
+   A common misunderstanding of INSDC taxonomy is the belief that samples originating from a *microbiome within a species* should be labelled with the host taxonomy.
    This is incorrect.
 The correct way to label these samples would be using *biome-level metagenome taxonomy* and including the host taxonomy and information in the metadata as described above.
    Read our `taxonomy tips <../../faq/taxonomy.html#environmental-taxonomic-classifications>`_ for more information on environmental taxonomy.
-You can use metagenome taxonomy to perform more general searches.
+You can use also metagenome taxonomy to perform more general searches on microbiome data.
 See `here <taxon-based-search.html>`_ for our guide on performing taxonomy-based searches.

 Search For Raw Reads
 ====================